Northern Dvina Canal: History

-Until 1703, the Northern Dvina was the main waterway connecting Russia and Europe, and Arkhangelsk was the main Russian harbor used for foreign trade.
+Until 1703, the Northern Dvina was the main waterway connecting Russia to the rest of Europe, and Arkhangelsk was the main Russian harbor used for foreign trade.
 In 1703, Saint Petersburg was founded, and Peter the Great issued a number of decrees limiting capacities of Arkhangelsk as a sea port and intended to reroute foreign trade to the Baltic Sea.
 Arkhangelsk was fully restored as a sea port in 1762, and thus water connections between the Northern Dvina basin and central Russia were badly needed.
 In 1798 research started on the best route for a canal connecting the Sheksna and Lake Kubenskoye.

 In the beginning of the 19th century, the North Ekaterininsky Canal was considered to be more important, and the project was shelved.
 However, the North Ekaterininsky Canal proved inefficient for a number of reasons and was finally closed in 1838.
-On the other side, the Napoleonic wars blocked the access of Russia to Europe via the Baltic Sea, and for some time Arkhangelsk again became the most important foreign trade harbor, with shipbuilding as an important local industry.
+On the other side, the Napoleonic Wars blocked the access of Russia to Europe via the Baltic Sea, and for some time Arkhangelsk again became the most important foreign trade harbor, with shipbuilding as an important local industry.
 In 1823 a route for the canal was surveyed for the second time, and construction started in 1824.
-The canal opened in 1828 under the name Alexander of Württemberg Canal, after the Russian minister of transportation in 1822-1833, Duke Alexander Friedrich of Württemberg.
+The canal opened in 1828 under the name Alexander of Württemberg Canal, after the Russian minister of transportation in 1822–1833, Duke Alexander Friedrich of Württemberg.

 Subsequently, maintenance works were performed.
 In 1834 a dam was constructed on the Sukhona to stabilize the level of Lake Kubenskoye.
 In 1884 the reconstruction of the canal (four of the locks were demolished) increased the maximum size of the ships which could use the canal.
 Finally, one more reconstruction was performed between 1916 and 1921.
 After the reconstruction the name of the canal was changed to avoid any mention of the royal family.